Dijker/com.foscam/README.md

 This app will add support for the IP camera's made by [Foscam](https://www.foscam.com "Foscam - Home Security").

-Homey will automatically fetch the camera settings every minute.
+Homey will automatically fetch the settings from the camera.

+The update interval can be changed in the *device settings*.

 > Virtually every *newer* camera is supported because all devices use one generic API, but exceptions can occur.
 The difference with *older* models is that the API support is not the same. - **Foscam Support**

 It would be highly appreciated if you could let me know when you're having trouble with a specific model.

-**Version 2 requires re-pairing of your device(s).**

 If you like this app, consider a donation to support development: